IBM/procurement-analysis-with-wks/README.md

 ## 13. Deploy and run the application on IBM Cloud

-To deploy to the IBM Cloud, make sure have the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) tool installed.
+To deploy to the IBM Cloud, make sure you have the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) tool installed.
 Then run the following commands to login using your IBM Cloud credentials.

 ```
 cd procurement-analysis-with-wks